ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

-To add/modify:
+To add...

-1. recall previous commands from history with !<History number> .
-Just ! for the last command.
-2. set up scripting piece to focus on producing a clean file first and then finding words in the clean file.
-This represents the workflow better and will be a better set up for Dennis because I can just stop when the file is clean and he can start "hunting the whale."
-3. Build slides for the challenge/comprehension questions
+1. Build slides for the challenge/comprehension questions

 # \*nix Walkthrough